KittyGiraudel/sass-guidelines/index.md

 # Conditional statements

-You are probably not without knowing that Sass provides conditional statements under the `@if` and `@else` directives.
-Unless you involve some medium to complex logic in your code, there is no need for conditional statements in the everyday's stylesheet.
-However, if you ever find yourself in the need for them, please respect the following guidelines:
+You probably already know that Sass provides conditional statements via the `@if` and `@else` directives.
+Unless you have some medium to complex logic in your code, there is no need for conditional statements in your everyday stylesheets.
+However, if you ever find yourself in need of them, please respect the following guidelines:

 * No parentheses unless they are necessary;
 * Always a line break after the opening brace (`{`);